SpottyFi/AlbumList-MusicPlayer/README.md

 ### Artists
 #### GET an Artist
 > Endpoint: /artists/albums/:id

-> Descriptio: where :id is equal to the ID of the artist you want to GET
+> Description: where :id is equal to the ID of the artist you want to GET

 > Response: Artist

 #### POST an Artist
 > Endpoint: /artists/albums

-> Descriptio: where the content type is JSON and the body is the Artist you want to POST
+> Description: where the content type is JSON and the body is the Artist you want to POST

 > Response: none

 #### UPDATE an Artist
 >  Endpoint: /artists/albums:id

-> Descriptio: where :id is equal to the ID of the artist and the body is the Artist data you want to UPDATE
+> Description: where :id is equal to the ID of the artist and the body is the Artist data you want to UPDATE

 > Response: none

 #### DELETE an Artist
 >  Endpoint: /artists/albums/:id

-> Descriptio: where :id is equal to the ID of the artist you want to DELETE
+> Description: where :id is equal to the ID of the artist you want to DELETE

 > Response: none